Writable PDF FAQ.

 - I opened the writable PDF on my computer, but I cannot write on it.
 What do I do?

-There are a couple reasons you may be experiencing problems.
-First, you may have an old version of Adobe Acrobat Reader.
-It is a free download to update this software.
-Click here in order to upgrade your software.
+You may be experiencing problems for a few reasons.
+First, you may have an old version of Adobe Reader.
+This software can be updated for free.
+Click here to upgrade your software.

-A second issue could be how your internet browser interacts with PDF files.
+Additionally, the way your internet browser interacts with PDF files could cause you to experience an issue.
 Some browsers will not open a new window running Adobe Acrobat Reader when processing a PDF file, but rather will open the PDF file inside of the browser.
 This may interfere with the writable feature of the document.
-To get around this, you need to tell the browser you want to open the document in Adobe Acrobat Reader outside of the browser.
+To get around this, you need to tell the browser you want to open the document in Adobe Reader outside of the browser.
 Instructions on how to do this can be found here.

 - Can my electronic signature be forged?